You've enjoyed the summer relaxing next to your and now the time has come when the leaves start littering the ground and our ponds.

 Even though it's fall and the temperatures are falling a well balanced diet is still important for your fish.
-When pond temperatures fall below 60-degrees, your fishes’ metabolism and digestive system begins to slow down, which inhibits the ability to digest protein effectively.
+When pond temperatures fall below 55˚F, your fishes’ metabolism and digestive system begins to slow down, which inhibits the ability to digest protein effectively.
 Investing in a pond thermometer will help you determine when to change the eating regimen of your beloved finned friends.

-A Frog’s Dream Aquatic Services is offering this pond blog as a personal information source to our website visitors.
-Pond services are performed in Morris County New Jersey (NJ) Hunterdon County New Jersey (NJ) Somerset County (NJ) and Warren County (NJ).Waterfall ponds, Streams, and Fountains are all in our wheelhouse of talent.
+A Frog’s Dream Aquatic Services is offering this pond information as a personal information source to our website visitors.
+Pond services are performed in Morris County New Jersey (NJ) Hunterdon County New Jersey (NJ) Somerset County (NJ) and Warren County (NJ).
+Fish and Koi Pond Construction, Streams and Waterfalls, and Fountains are all in our wheelhouse of talent.
 Explore our website for more ideas.
 Like our Facebook page for daily inspiration.
-Receive our newsletter for monthly tips and a coupon or two
+Receive #TheWeeklyRibbit for weekly water feature tips and a fun video.

-Over the last 16 years, Clay has been involved in landscaping and aquascaping, which led him to his passion, POND BUILDING and opening A Frog’s Dream in 2006.
+Over the last 18 years, Clay has been involved in landscaping and aquascaping, which led him to his passion, POND BUILDING and opening A Frog’s Dream in 2006.
 His true passion is to create works of art for others to enjoy and marvel at in the privacy of their own backyards.